aws-samples/learning-portal-using-amazon-bedrock/README.md

-# Welcome to Learning Web Application Sample project
+# Learning Application using Generative AI

-This is a project for a large language model showcase with Python, Amazon CDK, Amazon Bedrock, and Amazon SageMaker.
+This is a Generative AI and a large language model (LLM) project showcase using Python, Amazon CDK, Amazon Bedrock, and Amazon SageMaker.
 It contains the source code of a sample web application for teachers to create course materials and for students, to learn English words and sentences.

 What can teachers do using the web application?
 - Create questions from a sentence using a large language model